efacilitation/eventric/README.md

 ## Quick Start

 Having discussed the upcoming **TodoApp Project** with the Business-Experts and fellow Developers it got clear that we needed a `BoundedContext` named `collaboration` as part of our application.
-It will provide the API to work with our `Todo` Aggregate at the DomainModel-Core.
+It will provide the API to work with our `Todo` Aggregate.

 ### [Setup BoundedContext](https://github.com/efacilitation/eventric/wiki/eventric#eventricboundedcontext)